 Compression ratio is the correlation between the volumes inside the cylinder when the piston is at its lowest point (bottom dead center), versus when it’s on its highest point (top dead center).
 In a nutshell, the higher the compression ratio is, the more mechanical energy you could get from the air-fuel mixture inside the cylinder.
 That has always been the principle when we’re talking about compression ratios.

-However, Mazda dared to defy that with the SkyActiv-D technology.
+However, Mazda dared to defy that with SKYACTIV-D technology.

 Low compression ratio

-Instead of keeping the compression ratio high as it has always been believed, Mazda reduced it to 14:1 – the world’s lowest among diesel engines.
+Instead of keeping the compression ratio high in a diesel engine, as it has always been believed, Mazda reduced it to 14:1 – the world’s lowest among diesel engines.
 Their intention is to lower compression ratio to enable air and fuel to mix more thoroughly, resulting to cleaner exhaust emissions, higher combustion efficiency, and better fuel economy.

 How?
-They redesigned their diesel engine by using lighter components.
+By lowering the compression ratio, Mazda was able to redesign their diesel engine by using lighter components.
 The aluminum block is lighter by 25 kg, while the cylinder head has thinner walls resulting to 25% less weight.
 Moreover, the crankshafts and pistons are also 25% lighter.
 All these result to better drivability and efficiency – as opposed to the current Common Rail Direct Injection (CRDi) diesel engines.

 Moreover, they also optimized fuel injection and combustion close to the top dead center of the cylinder which results to a higher expansion ratio, yielding more power and better performance.

 It doesn’t stop there.
 They now use multi-hole Piezo fuel injectors that can customize the amount and timing of the fuel put into the cylinder.
-These types open and close quicker than the conventional solenoid type, making the process much more precise to adapt to different driving conditions.
+These high-end fuel injectors open and close quicker than the conventional solenoid type, making the process much more precise to adapt to different driving conditions.
 In addition to that, they used ceramic glow plugs to assure cold-start capability.

 This turbo system, along with the low compression design, allows optimally timed combustion with low soot and NOx emissions.
 They also reduced the fuel hotspots that end up as pollutants.
 With this, there won’t be any need for expensive exhaust after-treatment systems that are costly to maintain.

-The introduction of the Mazda SkyActiv-D is a game changer, not only to their local lineup, but for the whole automotive industry as well.
+The introduction of the Mazda SKYACTIV-D technology is a game changer, not only to their local lineup, but for the whole automotive industry as well.